la2050/archive/_projects/2015/popup-venue-for-2016-hollywood-fringe.md

 project_video: 'https://www.youtube.com/embed/jqxMSN_U1Pk'
 project_areas: []
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: 'Facebook, Newsletter' Organization(s) name(s): Hatchery Arts dba Hollywood Fringe Festival Organization(s) mailing address(es): "PO BOX 93325\r\nHollywood, CA 90093" Organization(s) website(s): www.hollywoodfringe.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Hatchery Arts dba Hollywood Fringe Festival Organization(s) mailing address(es): "PO BOX 93325\r\nHollywood, CA 90093" Organization(s) website(s): www.hollywoodfringe.org